Drashti Dhami & Shakti Arora’s Silsila Badalte Rishton Ka Promo Is Intense & Intriguing!

 Silsila Badalte Rishton Ka Promo

 In the promo, Shakti Arora and Aditi Sharma are excited as they celebrate their anniversary.
-The moment is paused, as Drashti reveals that it is not easy to forget bad marriage!
+The moment is paused, as Drashti reveals that it is not easy to forget a bad marriage!

 Drashti, Shakti & Aditi's Complex Relationship

-Drashti says that after a long time, she is feeling to reconcile with her husband.
-But the only problem that she would facing while reuniting with her husband is that she would ruin her best friend's life (who apparently is in love with Shakti).
+Drashti says that after a long time, she is thinking about reconciling with her husband.
+But the only problem that she would be facing while reuniting with her husband is that she would ruin her best friend's life (who apparently is in love with Shakti).

 Shakti In Love With Drashti?

-With the look of the promo, it seems like even Shakti still loves or interested in Drashti, but doesn't want to leave Aditi!
-The show is all about complex relationship, love and sacrifice!
+With the look of the promo, it seems like even Shakti still loves Drashti, but doesn't want to leave Aditi!
+The show is all about complicated relationship, love and sacrifice!

 Drashti, Aditi & Shakti

-Drashti looks gorgeous in a white sari, while Aditi too looks beautiful in the orange dress.
+Drashti looks gorgeous in a white sari, while Aditi too, looks beautiful in an orange dress.
 Shakti looks dapper in black suit.
 Drashti and Shakti shared the promos on their social networking sites.

 Silsila Badalte Rishton Ka Promo Is Intense & Intriguing